ngovi-2909/ngovi-2909/README.md

 # Ngô Tường Vi
-## :+1: I'm Vi from Vietnam, I like to code and learn new technique for create a website
+## :vietnam: I'm Vi from Vietnam, I like to code and learn new technique for create a website
 <!--
 **ngovi-2909/ngovi-2909** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.